-In her role as a member service representative, Arterbury strives to be a sounding board and a confidant for the administrators she serves.
+In her role with TASA, Arterbury strives to be a sounding board and a confidant for the administrators she serves.
 If a superintendent is considering adopting a new program, Arterbury is on hand to discuss the possibilities and help research what that change might mean for the district, before the administration might be ready to go public with the idea.

 “Stephanie’s advice is always very well thought out,” says Lovett.
 “There are a lot of people out there who tell you how they would do something, but Stephanie’s very adept in helping you come up with how you want to do something.”